Brokerage Calculator

 What is STT and when is it charged?

-STT (Securities Transaction Tax) is a government charge.
-For equity delivery, 0.1% on buy and sell.
-For intraday, 0.025% on sell only.
-For F&O futures, 0.0125% on sell.
+STT (Securities Transaction Tax) is charged by the government on stock market transactions.
+For equity delivery, 0.1% is charged on both buy and sell.
+For intraday, 0.025% is charged only on sell side.
+For F&O futures, 0.0125% on sell side.
+For options, 0.0625% on sell side (on premium).

 How does stamp duty work for trading?

-Stamp duty is applied on the buy side.
-Rates are 0.015% for equity delivery, 0.003% for intraday, 0.002% for futures, and 0.003% for options.
+Stamp duty is a state-level charge applied on the buy side of transactions.
+The rate varies by segment: 0.015% for equity delivery, 0.003% for intraday, 0.002% for futures, and 0.003% for options.
+It was unified across states from July 2020 under the Finance Act.

 Why is the net profit less than the gross profit from a trade?